SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "career strateg*" NOT "clinical trial$" NOT "public report*" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*" NOT "hydropon*" NOT "water authorit*"  NOT "e-navigat*" NOT "education* manage*" NOT "brain tumor$" NOT "laser*"
-NOT "heidegger" NOT "exege*" NOT "venom*" NOT "stakeholder$" NOT "entrepreneurial intention*" )
+NOT "heidegger" NOT "exege*" NOT "venom*" NOT "stakeholder$" NOT "entrepreneurial intention*" NOT "endoscop*" NOT "pyoderm*" )
 ```